chimericdream/worldofpannotia.com/src/_prestige_classes/archmage.md

           An archmage may choose to eliminate a spell slot of a higher level than that required to gain a type of high arcana.

           _Arcane Fire (Su):_ The archmage gains the ability to change arcane spell energy into arcane fire, manifesting it as a bolt of raw magical energy.
-The bolt is a ranged touch attack with long range (400 feet + 40 feet/level of archmage) that deals 1d6 points of damage per class level of the archmage plus 1d6 points of damage per level of the spell used to create the effect.
+The bolt is a ranged touch attack with long range (400 feet + 40 feet/level of archmage) that deals {% die_roll 1 6 0 %} points of damage per class level of the archmage plus {% die_roll 1 6 0 %} points of damage per level of the spell used to create the effect.
 This ability costs one 9th-level spell slot.

           _Arcane Reach (Su):_ The archmage can use spells with a range of touch on a target up to 30 feet away.
 The archmage must make a ranged touch attack.
 Arcane reach can be selected a second time as a special ability, in which case the range increases to 60 feet.
 This ability costs one 7th-level spell slot.